 Various medications also break down the lining of the stomach and cause ulcers.
 People who are taking aspirin, NAIDS (like ibuprofen), blood thinners (like Plavix), or even long term steroids can develop ulcers or find that their ulcers are exacerbated.

-At NYM, multiple modalities are used to diagnose and treat ulcers.
-After an examination and evaluation, you’re the gastroenterologist may perform an esophagogastroduodenoscopy (EGD) to look for ulcers and may perform a biopsy to find out whether H. pylori is the cause.
+At New York Methodist, multiple modalities are used to diagnose and treat ulcers.
+After an examination and evaluation, a gastroenterologist may perform an esophagogastroduodenoscopy (EGD) to look for ulcers and may perform a biopsy to find out whether bacteria is the cause.

-Medications to reduce the amount of acid secreted are used for treatment if there is no H. pylori infection.
-If H. pylori is present, then a combination of antibiotics and medications to reduce acid are given.
+Medications to reduce the amount of acid secreted are used for treatment if there is no bacterial infection.
+If the bacteria (H. pylori) is present, then a combination of antibiotics and medications to reduce acid are given.

 To contact NYM’s Division of Gastroenterology, call 718.780.3851.